Do you know how to manage your busy season? Do you know when your busy season even is?

 Some other things that can help you sleep better as an adult are:

-- Use a sound machine or fan for some type of white noise.
+- Using a sound machine or fan for some type of white noise.
 The Hatch Restore is supposed to be an amazing one!

-- Try a weighted blanket.
+- Give a weighted blanket a try.
 I have this exact one I linked.
 I don’t use it every night, but I do think that it helps me I’m anxious or stressed.

 Be sure to eat right and drink plenty of water throughout the day.